cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ### Invitations list

-User can see the list of active invitation.
+User can see the list of active invitations.

 To see the list, Go to **Username** > **Organization** > **Invitations**.